-- Road Maintenance the reliance on road usage for all aspects of life in our parish means that residents are especially vulnerable to the impact of poorly maintained roads.
+- 2022 Update.
+As hoped, the Flinton 'fibre to the premises' connection has delivered extremely fast connections and good reliability.
+Humbleton residents are generally content with the speeds and reliability of their broadband, but the restriction caused by using old-fashioned copper wires from the cabinet to the property means that this facility cannot be truly described as 'modern'.
+The new Heron properties are however directly connected to fibre (which will exceed Flinton speeds), so it is hoped that this represents the future for the village although no date has been given for the wider upgrade. - Road Maintenance the reliance on road usage for all aspects of life in our parish means that residents are especially vulnerable to the impact of poorly maintained roads.
 The damage caused by a pothole to the family car will have an effect on travel to work, trips to the shops and the daily school run whilst a road closure will result in a lengthy, time-consuming diversion.
 Fortunately our relationship with ERYC is good and they continue to be very responsive to reports of pot holes, which have usually been repaired promptly. - Local Environment the key positive factors that residents listed during the Consultation were centred around their enjoyment of the environment, peace and quiet and rural life.
 It is no surprise therefore that issues around flytipping, roadside litter, dog fouling and footpaths were raised by several households.
 While fly-tipping is unsightly and spoils the enjoyment of the countryside for some, for farmers it can cost many thousands of pounds per year to clean up the mess.
 Actions suggested to assist with this specific problem ranged from increased Council activities (patrols, collections, CCTV) to more vigilance by residents to report suspicious activities.
-On litter more generally, regular village clean-ups by dedicated, properly equipped residents have provided a solution in Humbleton and are being considered for Flinton. - Public Transport the numbers regularly using public transport amongst our respondents was small, but for those individuals with limited/no access to their own vehicle the lack of local facilities in the parish mean that a bus service is a vital amenity.
-Sadly, the services have worsened since the original Report1.
+On litter more generally, regular village clean-ups by dedicated, properly equipped residents have provided a solution in Humbleton and are being considered for Flinton. - 2022 Update.
+Humbleton village clean-ups continue to be suitably supported by a few keen volunteers.
+There has only been very limited support for the clean-ups arranged in Flinton. - Public Transport the numbers regularly using public transport amongst our respondents was small, but for those individuals with limited/no access to their own vehicle the lack of local facilities in the parish mean that a bus service is a vital amenity.
+Sadly, the services have worsened since the original Report.
 Flinton now has only one (two on Tuesdays, Thursdays and Saturdays) early morning bus trip to Hull (with a change in Bilton), with no return services unless you are prepared to walk the 20 mins from Humbleton Moor bus stop.
-Except those from that bus stop (35 mins walk) for Humbleton there is only one bus in the morning to Hull and two back (late morning and mid-afternoon), but these all take over an hour and the service to Hull runs only on Mondays, Wednesdays and Fridays; all services also require a change (this time in Wyton or Withernsea).
-Suggested solutions include local car- and taxi-share schemes and increased use of community solutions such as the Holderness Area Rural Transport (HART).
+Except those from that bus stop (35 mins walk) for Humbleton there is only one bus in the morning to Hull and two back (late morning and mid-afternoon), but these all take over an hour and the service to Hull runs only on Mondays,